 Fees, Payment, Insurance

-The agreed upon fee for each session will be $150 per 53-minute individual therapy, or $170 per family, or couple’s counseling.
+The agreed upon fee for each session will be $150 per 53-minute Online individual therapy session, $165 per 53 minutes In-Person individual therapy session, $170 per 53-minutes Online Couples Counseling Online, or $185 per In-Person family, or couple’s counseling.
+Group counseling prices varies and are paid in full at the beginning of the group.
 Fees are payable at the beginning of the session when services are rendered.
 For first time appointment, session will be charge upfront.
 When using your insurance, your co-pay will be collected at the beginning of the session.
 Therapists accepts all major credit cards, health flex, cash, or debit cards using secure practice portal.
 You will be requested to submit a credit card form to provide the credit card you want to use to reserve your first appointment and to make future payments.